 Our equity compensation program is designed to align our executives' interests with those of our stockholders by motivating our executives to contribute significantly to the Company's success and to create long-term stockholder value.
 We believe that a performance-driven, team-based culture is crucial to our future success.
-Therefore, we grant equity awards to all of our U.S.based employees to align their interests with those of our stockholders and to expose them to the same upside and downside risks as our stockholders.
+Therefore, we grant equity awards to all of our U.S.-based employees to align their interests with those of our stockholders and to expose them to the same upside and downside risks as our stockholders.

 We have historically granted equity awards under our LTIP in the form of RSUs and PSUs.
 We believe that these equity awards incentivize our employees to work toward our continued success and motivate their retention with the Company.
-The awards align the interests of our employees with those of our stockholders, as the ultimate value received depends on the share price on the vesting date and, in the case of PSUs, the level of attainment of the multi-year TSR performance goal.
-In addition, while grants of RSUs do not have explicit performance-vesting conditions, due to the nature of the risks of the industry in which we operate, the ultimate value realized from RSUs depends significantly on our future operating performance.
+The awards align the interests of our employees with those of our stockholders, as the ultimate value received depends on the share price on the vesting date and, in the case of PSUs, the level of attainment of the multi-year relative total shareholder return (TSR) performance goal.
+In addition, while grants of RSUs do not have explicit performance-vesting conditions, due to the nature of the risks of the industry in which we operate, the ultimate value realized from RSUs depends significantly on our future operating performance and increases in our share price.